-An alternative take on fish and chips, with the chips replaced by grilled haloumi cheese and a tasty sweet and sour mango and walnut salad.
+An alternate take on beer-battered fish and chips, with the chips replaced by grilled halloumi cheese and accompanied by sweet and sour mango and walnut salad.
 No need for the traditional sauces when you have a salad like this to compliment the fish.

 - 1 red pepper

 - 1/4 cup walnuts lightly roasted

 - 1/4 cup finely diced spring onions

 - 1/4 tsp salt

 - 1 Tbsp liquid honey I used a truffle infused honey